 Then, before putting your mitt back into the wash solution simply rinse it out in the second bucket of clean water.
 This will remove the dirt and bits of grit from the fibres of your mitt so making sure they do not make their way back to your paintwork and thus reducing the chances of creating swirling and light scratches.
 Now you can got back to the first bucket of wash mix, dunk your wash mitt and continue washing – each time following the same process.

-If you want to further ensure you reduce the chances of any of the grit getting back into the wash mitt it would be worth considering using a special inexpensive device such as the Scratch Shield or Grit Guard (links to product pages).
+If you want to further ensure you reduce the chances of any of the grit getting back into the wash mitt it would be worth considering using a special inexpensive device such as the Grit Guard .
 These effectively trap the grit, removed from your mitt, at the bottom of your buckets and preventing them swirling back up into the water above the shield or guard.

 Do you use the two bucket method?
 What are your favourite washing tips?
 Please feel free to leave your thoughts and comments below.